TV-Rename/Website/_manual/user.md

 There is a small "search filter" at the top of the Show List panel, typing in this box here will allow you to hide the display of shows that don't match the text.

-The right hand panel has two tabs, "Information" and "Images", the usual setting is "Information", however selecting "Images" displays all the cached images for a show or season of a show collected from [The TVDB](http://thetvdb.com "Visit thetvdb.com").
+The right hand panel has two tabs, "Information" and "Images", the usual setting is "Information", however selecting "Images" displays all the cached images for a show or season of a show collected from [The&nbsp;TVDB](http://thetvdb.com "Visit thetvdb.com").
 Control of just what images are acquired is managed using the _**[Media Centre]({{ site.baseurl }}/manual/options#the-media-center-tab)**_ tab of **Options>Preferences**.

 Below these panels are a series of buttons which allow you to manage the content.
 They are: -